harris012/self-hosted-apps-templates/README.md

  - [ ] Implement Gitlab Pieline.
  - [x] Automate (pihole domains update with ansible playbook)
  - [ ] Fireflyiii implementation with traefik.
- - [ ] Implement proxy and tor and dns requests over tor
+ - [ ] Implement proxy and tor and dns requests over
+ - [ ] Found out the solution about codeserver not running with treafik